Skip to Main Content

 With HELOC rates at their lowest levels in more than a year, is it time to jump on the HELOC bandwagon?

 While rates are still high compared to pre-2023 levels, though, some experts say a HELOC could be worth considering—especially if you’ve built up a significant ownership stake in your home, as many U.S. homeowners have done.
-CoreLogic reports that in the first two quarters of 2024, home equity levels continued to rise, with the average mortgage-holding homeowner now sitting on more than $300,000 in equity.
-After three consecutive quarters of slowing, home equity lines of credit originations — that is, people establishing new HELOCs — turned upwards in the same period, too, according to a study by trade journal Home Equity Lending News.
+CoreLogic reports that in the third quarter of 2024, home equity levels have continued to rise to near-unprecedented levels, with the average mortgage-holding homeowner now sitting on more than $300,000 in equity.
+HELOC originations are up, and balances on HELOCs climbed by $7 billion and limits increased by $9 billion in the third quarter of 2024, the 10th consecutive increase, according to a quarterly report from the New York Federal Reserve.

-“Many people have been taking advantage of HELOCs even through the higher rate cycle,” says Brian Grzebin, President of Mortgage Banking at Univest Bank and Trust.
+“Many people have been taking advantage of HELOCs even through the higher rate cycle,” says Brian Grzebin, president of mortgage banking at Univest Bank and Trust.
 “Due to historic home price appreciation, HELOCs are an easy way to tap that home equity.
 Most HELOCs are tied to the prime rate, which moves down with Fed cuts, so it would be a good time for anyone wanting to pay off high credit card debt, renovate their home, or make a big purchase that would otherwise have a higher rate.”